laserengineer/laserengineer.github.io/_posts/2021-01-02-Actor-Learn-1.md

 > * Low Coupling
 >   * A module shouldn't be dependent on another module in order to operate.

-* Cohension is about how the module is written (intra-module) and self ccompleteness for single task
+* Cohesion is about how the module is written (intra-module) and self completeness for single task
     * Readability
     * Maintainability
     * Reusability